eonian-technologies/cloudformation/docs/vpc.md

 * public3: 10.0.224.0/20

 ### Nonprod VPC: 10.1.0.0/16
 This VPC is used for all nonprod environments.
-E.g., dev, qa.
+E.g., dev, qa, ancillary.
 * private1: 10.1.0.0/18
 * private2: 10.1.64.0/18
 * private3: 10.1.128.0/18